Call for Paricipation - Workshop on Identity, Information and Context

 'Liquid life' is the kind of life commonly lived in our contemporary, liquid-modern society.
 Liquid life cannot stay on course, as liquid-modern society cannot keep its shape for long.
 Liquid life is a precarious life, lived under conditions of constant uncertainty.
 (Z. Bauman)

 This notion of liquidity in our lives and conditions is reflected in the choices we make with respect to relations (such as to providers or other users), choices of identities, information we are seeking and many more issues.
 Visions like D. Reed's Liquid Computing attempt to grasp the impact of this increased liquidity and change on the computing world.
 Also the vision of tussle networking, as outlined in the whitepaper on Identity in Information Networking by the PrivSec WG at CFP, outlines the importance of incorporating the ever-changing and often conflicting concerns of actors in a particular usage scenario in the way we assemble the resources to fulfill the tasks at hand.
+As our communications technologies have become increasingly integrated and central to both economic and societal organization and interaction, the problems of security have taken an increasingly central position, in particular in the light of the liquidity observed by many.
+Examples include: control of access to resources, privacy, trust, provenance, accountability, forensics and so forth.
+At the core of each of these we see a common set of questions, leading to similar approaches.
+The questions are Who?, What?, and Why?, embodying the issues of the actors or participants in an interaction, the resources or subjects of an interaction, and the constraints or type of interaction.
+By necessities each of these requires a single, or more likely composite, identification scheme in order to provide inclusion by reference.
+Thus, at the core of our challenge is identification and questions of identity.

 The Grand Challenge